U.S. declares Venezuela a national security threat, sanctions top officials

 Opposition leader and twice-presidential candidate Henrique Capriles told Reuters the sanctions were a problem for a corrupt elite in the Maduro government, but not ordinary Venezuelans.

-"It's not a problem with Venezuela or with Venezuelans; it's a problem for the corrupt ones.
-It doesn't affect we Venezuelans."

-(Reporting by Jeff Mason and Roberta Rampton, additional reporting by Brian Ellsworth and Andrew Cawthorne in Caracas; editing by G Crosse)
+(Reporting by Jeff Mason and Roberta Rampton, additional reporting by Brian Ellsworth, Alexandra Ulmer and Andrew Cawthorne in Caracas; Editing by G Crosse, Paul Tait and Jeremy Laurence)